MOBSkuchen/MOBSkuchen/README.md

 Hello, my Name is MOBSkuchen.

-My main Programming language is Python (obviously), and I just want to show my Projects!
+Im a young developer from Germany, and I like to show my Projects here!

 (Contact Information)